 Attendance: You’re expected to be present for the duration of the conference, interacting with attendees before and after your talk.

-Rehearsals: You’re required to attend a dress rehearsal in the Quad Cities and possibly online rehearsals with the curator.
+Rehearsals: You’re required to attend rehearsals in the Quad Cities and possibly online rehearsals with the curators.
+We require selected speakers to attend a minimum of 3 rehearsals at the venue (exceptions can be made for speakers traveling from long distances).

 Applications: You can submit multiple applications on different topics, if you choose.